-16 Public art Work with the City of Lakewood's Arts Programming Curator and Comprehensive Planning and Research staff (and the local business improvement district if relevant) to issue a call for public art on the site.
-The art must be accessible/viewable from the public realm.
-Indicate art piece(s) on site plan and provide product specification sheets and commission of art.
-Total art cost (production and installation) must be a minimum of 1% of the project valuation.
-10-20 10 points per 0.5% of the project valuation up to 20 points 17 On-site food production Provide community- serving food plots for vegetable gardens and fruit trees to foster local food production.
-On landscape plan, indicate location, size, and number of garden plots, fruit trees, etc. and provide evidence that garden plots are easily accessible, of appropriate slope, and contain appropriate soil for food production, adequate sunlight and an available water source (exempt from water budget).
+~ NU ITEM DESCRIPTION n 17.13.3: Greenhouse Gas Performance Documentation Required Points Scoring Notes Community & Health 27 On-site food production Provide community-serving food plots for vegetable gardens and fruit trees to foster local food production.
+On landscape plan, indicate location, size, and number of garden plots, fruit trees, etc. and provide evidence that garden plots are easily accessible, of appropriate slope, and contain appropriate soil for food production, adequate sunlight, and an available water source (exempt from water budget).
 Provide food plots on site for a minimum of 10% of multifamily units (or commercial equivalent).
 Combined area of plots must equal a minimum of 20 sq. ft. each per unit.
-15 - 18 LEED Gold Achieve LEED Gold certification.
-Provide documentation of a LEED AP on the project team, LEED registration, precertification process completion, and final LEED GOLD certificate.
-50 - Other 19 Open Option Provide enhanced amenities that are above requirements and approved by the Planning Director or Planning Commission Submit a proposal including a description, cost estimate, alignment with City goals and policies, points proposed and any documentation necessary to substantiate the claimed benefits.
-2-50 2-14 points may be approved by the Planning Director, projects requesting 15 or more points must be approved by Planning Commission
+15 Other 28 Open Option Provide enhanced amenities that are in addition to other code requirements and approved by the Director or Planning Commission Submit a proposal including a description, cost estimate, alignment with City goals and policies, points proposed and any documentation necessary to substantiate the claimed benefits.
+2 - 150 2-14 points may be approved by the Director; projects requesting 15 or more points must be approved by Planning Commission